rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

 **Disclaimer:** Some parts of this section were decided in RFCs, but others represent the consensus from issue [#10].
-The text will attempt to clarify which parts are "guaranteed" (owing to the RFC decision) and which parts are still in a "preliminary" state.
+The text will attempt to clarify which parts are "guaranteed" (owing to the RFC decision) and which parts are still in a "preliminary" state, at least until we start to open RFCs ratifying parts of the Unsafe Code Guidelines effort.

 [#10]: https://github.com/rust-rfcs/unsafe-code-guidelines/issues/10